mozilla/ichnaea/docs/api/search.rst

 Mapping records into a search request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The mapping can contain zero or more WiFi records and zero or more
+The mapping can contain zero or more Bluetooth records, zero or more WiFi
-cell records.
-If either list of records is empty, it can be omitted entirely.
+records and zero or more cell records.
+If any list of records is empty,
+it can be omitted entirely.

-For WiFi lookups you need to provide at least two WiFi keys of
+For Bluetooth and WiFi lookups at least two keys of nearby networks need
-nearby WiFi networks.
-This is an industry standard that is meant to
+to be provided.
+This is an industry standard that is meant to prevent you
-prevent you from looking up the position of a single WiFi over time.
+from looking up the position of a single network over time.

 Response